bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

     In [0]: signed_tx = bdb.transactions.fulfill(tx, private_keys=alice.private_key)

+    In [0]: signed_tx

-Write the transaction to the bigchain.
-The transaction will be stored in a backlog where it will be validated, included in a block, and written to the bigchain.
+Write the transaction to BigchainDB.
+The transaction will be stored in a backlog where it will be validated before being included in a block.

 .. code-block:: python